 |---|---|---|

-Primary focus | B2B tech intent data, demand generation, analyst research | AI GTM platform (data, intelligence execution) |
+Primary focus | B2B tech intent data, demand generation, analyst research | All-in-one AI GTM Platform (data, intelligence, execution) |

-Intent data source | First-party editorial content consumption (57.6M permissioned members) | 210M IP-to-Org pairings, 6T + keyword-to-device pairings monthly, plus Guided Intent |
+Intent data source | First-party editorial content consumption (57.6M permissioned members) | 210M IP-to-Org pairings, 6T+ keyword-to-device pairings monthly, plus Guided Intent |

 B2B contact database | No (surfaces prospects from editorial engagement) | Yes (500M contacts, 135M+ verified phones, 200M+ verified emails) |

-Contact accuracy | Varies per user reviews; manual verification often needed | Up to 95% accuracy on first-party data; 300+ human researchers |
+Contact accuracy | Varies per G2 reviewer feedback; manual verification often needed | Up to 95% accuracy on first-party data; 300+ human researchers |

 Industry coverage | B2B technology only | B2B across all industries, plus 9 vertical databases |